rapidsai/legate-boost/docs/source/Legate_Boost.rst

 Legate Boost
 =============

 This article assumes familiarity with the basic usage of gradient boosting libraries such as XGBoost or LightGBM, as well as cuPyNumeric for GPU-accelerated array computations.
+In this tutorial, these libraries are used for efficient model training, large-scale data handling, and accelerating computations across CPUs and GPUs.

 What is legate boost?
 =====================